California law could have ramifications for Iowa pork producers

 When asked for comment, the Iowa Pork Producers Association and Iowa Farm Bureau referred to their national trade organizations.

-Eldon McAfee, a West Des Moines lawyer who represented the Iowa Pork Producers Association in court briefs, said the law would effectively require many pork producers in states like Iowa to meet California’s standards, even if their meat isn’t destined for California.
+Eldon McAfee, a West Des Moines lawyer who represented the Iowa Pork Producers Association in court briefs, said the law would effectively require pork producers to meet California’s standards, even if their meat isn’t destined for California.

 “Our belief is that when you have something that broad with the penalties that are involved, it will result in overregulation by many packers saying, ‘OK, if we can't exactly trace it as a practical matter, anyway, then we’ll require more of you to meet it so we can be sure that the meat we sell there will be compliant,’” he said.